gbibbo/room_acoustics_SED/README.md

 - Segments were normalized, compressed, and concatenated to form:
   - 30 minutes of single-class audio (2 minutes per class)
   - 30 minutes of overlapping-class audio (15 unique class pairs, 2 minutes per pair)
-- See the scripts in `code/audio_generation/` for all processing details.
+- See the scripts in `audio_generation/` for all processing details.

 ### Annotations

-- Each 1-second segment is tracked in `data/annotations.csv` with:
+- Each 1-second segment is tracked in `annotations.csv` with:
   - YouTube video ID
   - Start/end timestamps
   - Assigned class(es)